UniMath/agda-unimath/README.md

 ### Structure of the library

-1. Files have one single goal.
-Usually it is to introduce one new concept, one new definition, or to reach one theorem.
-The contents of the file should be focused on that one concept or theorem.
-For example, the file `addition-natural-numbers` introduces addition on the natural numbers, and derives its basic properties.
+1. The source code of the formalisation can be found in the folder `src`.
+2. The library is organized by mathematical subject, with one folder per mathemtical subject.
+For each folder there is also an Agda file of the same name, which lists the files in that folder by importing them publicly.
+3. The files focus sharply on one topic, and don't try to do everything.
+Typically, a file begins by introducing one new concept, possibly in several equivalent ways, and develop the most basic properties thereof.
+Alternatively, a file could have the goal to prove an important theorem, and derive immediate corollaries thereof.
-2. A file name should be a recognizable name or description, usually in the form of a noun or noun phrase, of the topic of that file that is natural, sufficiently precise, concise, and consistent with those of related files.
-File names are in lower case, with words separated by hyphens.
+4. File names are descriptive of the concept it introduces, or the main theorem it proves.
+The file names could be considered indexing terms, with the list of files functioning much like the index in the back of a book.
+Usually, file names consist of a noun or a noun phrase.
+File names should be natural, sufficiently precise, concise, and consistent with those of related files.
+File names are entirely in lower case, with words separated by hyphens.
 Words in file names should not be abbreviated unless the abbreviated term is a widely accepted mathematical term, e.g., `poset`.
-3. The files are organized by mathematical subject.
-The folder names describe them.
-4. All the files and folders can be found in the folder `src`.

-### Library conventions

-* This style guide is here to improve the readability of the code.
-If an item in this guide causes suboptimal readability of the code if applied, please notify us and we will try to improve this guide, and possibly our code.
-* The library uses a standard line length of 80 characters.
-* All module headers and standard term definitions should have a single empty line before and after them.
-* The library uses Lisp style parentheses, and indent arguments of functions if they are on their own line.
-* The library is universe polymorphic.
-Whenever a type or type family is assumed, it is assigned its own universe level.

 #### Layout of a file